Welcome to Engineering Systems, Design and Innovation!

 Energy Systems

 The creation of tools and methods for the specification, design, optimisation and operation of high performance and self- sufficient energy systems.
-This application area is led by Dr Sam Williamson.
+Current research concerns energy systems for well-being, humanitarian energy access, microgrids, design optimisation of hybrid renewable systems.

 City Infrastructure Systems

-Design theory, manufacturing technologies, systems thinking, energy and design tools are key components of many of the Faculty’s undergraduate degree programmes and underpin the philosophy of education for our sector leading undergraduate programme in Engineering Design.
-In addition to teaching on u/g programmes many of our academics were founding members of the IDC in Systems Thinking and contribute to the leadership of the University of Bristol’s System Centre.
+Design theory, manufacturing technologies, systems thinking, energy and design tools are foundational topics of many of the faculty’s undergraduate degree programmes and underpin the philosophy of education for the faculty’s sector leading undergraduate programme in Engineering Design.
+In addition to teaching on u/g programmes many of the team were founding members of the University of Bristol’s System Centre which ran the successful Industrial Doctorate Centre in Systems Thinking from 2006 to 2018.